funkeinteraktiv/cogran/README.md

 # cogran.js

-A command line tool for working with geodata.
+A command line tool for working with aggregations.

 **Note: Project is under development.**